 Through counseling sessions, patients learn to respond to their thoughts and emotions in more constructive ways, rather than with substance use or addictive behaviors.

 CBT is done in a structured way, sometimes within a limited number of treatment sessions.
 In this way it can be more effective than other therapies as it can quickly help people identify and address problem areas in their lives.
 It is often combined with other treatments, and can be easily integrated into a larger treatment plan.

 What is Cognitive-Behavioral Therapy?

-CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy, according to the National Institute of Mental Health.
+CBT is a blend of two forms of therapy: cognitive therapy and behavioral therapy.

 - Focuses on how a person’s thoughts and beliefs influence their moods and actions

 - Aims to change their thinking to be more adaptive and healthy